Digital Marketing

 Here are three top tips for better page load speeds:

-One of the primary causes of slow page load speeds is big, heavy images with huge file sizes.
 After all, browsers need to download images every time the page loads.
-Try to use an image optimisation service - with my preferred option being TinyPNG. - Reduce the number of plugins and scripts
+Try to use an image optimisation service - with my preferred option being TinyPNG.

-here is a plethora of plugins and scripts that can do anything from load social media feeds onto your site, to add visually effective animations.
 While these plugins help the novice website administrator build a seemingly impressive website, they often require an array of CSS stylesheets and Javascript libraries.

-The greater the file size, the more there is for your browser to download and render, the longer it takes to load the page.
 Think of file compression as zipping your website files, then serving them.
 This can compress your HTML and CSS files by up to 70%, drastically improving your website’s speed.

 I’m sure you must be wondering how your website stacks up against the clock.
 Find out if your site is tortoise or hare by checking out Google Page Speed Insights.
-Simply paste your website’s URL into the box, and let Google do all the work.
+Simply paste your website’s URL into the box, and let Google Analytics do all the work.

-Content strategy audit
+Content marketing audit

-What qualifies as content?
+What qualifies as content marketing?

-The word content is often assumed to mean blog posts, which is a grave mistake for a marketer to make.
 Content needs to be multi-media: Think infographics, videos, images, white papers, comparative tables and useful tools.
 Anything that will catch the eye of your target users is considered content.

 Quantity

-How often you should share content online is different per industry and brand so finding what is right for your brand may be different to another’s.
 What is the same for every brand though is relevancy.
 Is your brand covering all the topics and questions relevant to your industry?
 If you aren’t, someone else will, and they will be found for it.

-Create content for your brand when and where it makes sense for your audience, not just for contents’ sake.
+Create content for your brand when and where it makes sense for your audience, not just for content’s sake.

 Quality